Home Equity Loan Requirements: What You’ll Need to Qualify

 Reverse mortgage

 With a typical mortgage, you make payments each month to pay back the loan.
-With a reverse mortgage, a lender pays you in a lump sum or on a monthly basis (or in some cases through a credit line) based on your home equity.
+With a reverse mortgage, a lender pays you in a lump sum or on a monthly basis (or through a credit line, in some cases) based on your home equity.
 The balance isn’t due until you leave the home or die.
 Reverse mortgages are exclusive to seniors age 62 or older and are often used to supplement retirement income.
 However, paying off a reverse mortgage often involves selling the home.

 Personal loan

-Personal loans are a type of installment loan, usually with a fixed interest rate.
-As with a home equity loan, you receive the proceeds of a personal loan as a lump sum.
+A personal loan is a type of installment loan, usually with a fixed interest rate.
+As with a home equity loan, you’ll receive your personal loan proceeds as a lump sum.
 Personal loans are generally unsecured, meaning there’s no foreclosure risk — but you’ll likely pay a higher interest rate and can be sued if you default on the loan.

 0% APR credit card